ashwinravi1259/docs-test-fork/docs/agent-wallet/admin/overview.md

 3. Managing tools
 4. Setting and managing policies

-## Ownership

-### Transfering Ownership of the Agent Wallet
+## Transferring Ownership of the Agent Wallet

 To transfer the ownership of the Agent Wallet, you can use the [transferPkpOwnership](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#transferPkpOwnership) method.
 This will send the PKP NFT to the new Admin's address specified in the execution parameters.

-### Creating a New Agent Wallet
+## Creating a New Agent Wallet

-To create a new Agent Wallet, we can use the [mintPkp](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#mintPkp) method.
-This will mint a new PKP NFT to the Admin's wallet address, and save it in localstorage as well.
+To create a new Agent Wallet, you can use the [mintPkp](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#mintPkp) method.
+This will mint a new PKP NFT to the Admin's wallet address and save it in localStorage.

-### Viewing Owned Agent Wallets
+## Viewing Owned Agent Wallets

-To see the Agent Wallets that the Admin owns, we can use the [getPkps](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getPkps) method.
-This will return an array of PKP NFT metadata that the Admin owns.
+To see the Agent Wallets that the Admin owns, you can use the [getPkps](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getPkps) method.
+This will return an array of PKP metadata that the Admin owns.

-### Viewing Information About a Specific Agent Wallet
+## Viewing Information About an Agent Wallet

 To retrieve information about a specific PKP by its token ID, you can use the [getPkpByTokenId](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getPkpByTokenId) method.
 This will return the metadata for the specified PKP NFT.